kasenetz/hbcd-docs/docs/measures/physicalhealth.md

 </details>

 ## Quality Control & Known Issues
 The QC procedures for all three measures involved monitoring the data dashboard for variable missingness, possible coding errors, scoring verification when needed, and data consistency.
-No common issues were identified with QC and no potential issues were flagged by subect matter experts.
+If present, any common issues identified with QC or potential issues flagged by subject matter experts are described in the individual measure sections above.

 <details class="collapsible references">
   <summary class="references">References</summary>